 Second Semester: Students explore the geographic, political, economic, and cultural development of ancient Greece, Rome, and China.
 The course examines the birth and spread of Judaism, Christianity, Taoism, and Confucianism.
-Students apply historical thinking skills to understand implications of ancient literature, art, and philosophy on later Western culture.
+Students apply historical thinking skills to understand the implications of ancient literature, art, and philosophy on later Western culture.

 In this course, students will read and analyze informational texts.
-These texts take many different forms, including biographies, personal accounts of events, presidential speeches, and persuasive letters.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas and key details, and claims and arguments, among other ideas and concepts.
+These texts take many forms, including biographies, personal accounts of events, presidential speeches, and persuasive letters.
+The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas and key details, and claims and arguments, among other theories and concepts.
 In the course, students will read the biography The Story of My Life by Helen Keller.
 They will also examine informational texts to better their understanding of the lives of several important historical figures, including Jane Goodall and Zora Neale Hurston; places as far away as Dubai, the Galapagos Islands, and the Hoover Dam; and the similarities between country music and hip-hop, among other topics.

 In this course, students will focus on learning reading skills based on literary texts.
 The texts come from various genres and include a novel and excerpts from novels, short stories, poems, and plays.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, theme, characters, plot, poetic and dramatic techniques, and figurative language, among other ideas and concepts.
+The course’s reading selections demonstrate ways to understand explicit and implicit information, themes, characters, plot, poetic and dramatic techniques, and figurative language, among other ideas and concepts.
 Students will read the entire novel Alice’s Adventures in Wonderland by Lewis Carroll and read a portion of it in almost every lesson throughout the course.
 They will read excerpts from the novel Black Beauty and a passage from Grimm’s “The Golden Bird” fairy tale.
 Students will also read stories and plays about challenging situations, discovering alternate realities, and robot rebellions.
 They will witness powerful historical events and people and compare how written texts are portrayed in film or audio.
 Additionally, students will read poems from famous poets, such as Emily Dickinson, Robert Frost, and William Wordsworth, to name a few.